claudiohermida/Smart-Contracts-Cardano/SMC-Part-I.md

 > >     contract in Cardano?
 >
 > This is the first in a three-part series covering these topics.
 The
-> other parts are <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md> and <https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md>.
+> other parts are <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-II.md>Part II</a> and <a href=https://github.com/claudiohermida/Smart-Contracts-Cardano/blob/main/SMC-Part-III.md>Part III</a>.
 The whole article is presented in this YouTube video
 >
 >
 > <https://www.youtube.com/watch?v=cUu-7FDV0wI?si=cSD8uurYBGDYs7vL>